AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 9 9.
 We could not find double clamps for two different sizes of tubing so we made our own by cutting up two clamps and welding them together.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 10 10.
-It pays to take the time to make the proper clamps and assure that everything is neat and straight, as seen here.
+It pays to take the time to make the proper clamps and assure that everything is neat and straight, as shown.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 13 13.
-And then we made the base plate and tacked everything together on the top side of the fender apron.
+And then we tacked the base plate on the top side of the fender apron.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 14 14.
 Here is another method for figuring out bends.
-We simply used a piece of 1/8th rod (red arrow) to test the layout and set the proper angle to avoid wasting tubing.
+We simply used a piece of brass rod to test the layout and set the proper angle to avoid wasting tubing.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 15 15.
-Here you can see that we ran the fuel pump output lines through a bracket we made (red arrow) and attached to the frame.
+Here you can see that we ran the fuel pump output and bent lines through a bracket we made and attached to the frame.
 Notice that we used a stainless steel flex hose between the frame and pump to allow for minor vibrations..

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 17 17.
 And here is a view of the top of the tank showing the vent line.